How Helene's tropical moisture ahead of landfall could bring significant flooding to Atlanta, Southeast

 The expected torrential downpours are courtesy of a combination of factors as tropical moisture streaming ahead of Helene’s expected arrival on Thursday interacts with both a stalling front and the terrain of the Appalachian Mountains to create a recipe for persistent rains.

-This pattern alone is favorable for flash flooding, but once the storms reach northern Georgia, western Carolinas, and far eastern Tennessee, then they will have the terrain of the southern Appalachians to contend with, according to the FOX Forecast Center.
+This pattern alone is favorable for flash flooding, but once the storms reach northern Georgia, the western Carolinas, and far eastern Tennessee, then they will have the terrain of the southern Appalachians to contend with, according to the FOX Forecast Center.

 The rainfall forecast for the Southeast through Friday.